brendenlake/MLC/README.md

 To get the top pre-trained models, you should download the following [zip file](https://cims.nyu.edu/~brenden/supplemental/BIML-large-files/BIML_top_models.zip).
 Please extract `BIML_top_models.zip` such that `out_models` is a sub-directory of the main repo and contains the model files `net-BIML-*.pt`.

 ## Evaluating models
-There are many different ways to evaluate a model after training.
+There are many different ways to evaluate a model after training, each of which should take less than a minute on a standard desktop.
 Here are a few examples.

 ### Generating algebraic outputs on few-shot learning task
 Here we find the best response from the pre-trained BIML model using greedy decoding: